cncf/cloudnativetv/operations/show-guidelines.md

   - Restream Studio is a brower based stremaing platform that is very similar to Streamyard
   - You can find full documentation for it [here](https://restream.io/blog/restream-studio-everything-you-need-to-know/) or more info in the [help center](https://support.restream.io/en/collections/1623532-restream-studio)
   - To get access to the CNCF instance, please contact bmulligan@linuxfoundation.org
+  - When broadcasting via Restream Studio:
+    - Before entering the studio, click "Update Titles" to change the name of your stream, e.g., "Cloud Native Classroom - Open Telemetry"
+    - It is also possible to use Restream as an intermediary between OBS and Twitch, so that changing the stream title does not require logging into Twitch.
+To do that, click RTMP Settings on the right to grab the stream key and RTMP URL you need to add in OBS.
   - You will be able to customize:
     -  add logo or overlay
     -  add/remove guests easily upto 10 and with different screen options